hpc/charliecloud/doc/ch-image.rst

 largely Dockerfile instructions but also some others like "pull" and "import".
-Some instructions are expensive to execute (e.g., :code:`RUN wget http://slow.example.com/bigfile` or transferring data billed by the byte), so it's often cheaper to retrieve their results from cache instead.
+Some instructions are expensive to execute (e.g., :code:`RUN wget http://slow.example.com/bigfile` or transferring data billed by the byte), so it’s often cheaper to retrieve their results from cache instead.

 The build cache uses a relatively new Git under the hood; see the installation instructions for version requirements.
-Charliecloud implements workarounds for Git's various storage limitations, so things like file metadata and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image's root directory.
+Charliecloud implements workarounds for Git’s various storage limitations, so things like file metadata and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image’s root directory.

 The cache has three modes, *enabled*, *disabled*, and a hybrid mode called